 Each oil has a smoke point, or a temperature at which it begins to burn and smoke, and begins releasing toxic degradation products into the air (plus it ruins the flavor of whatever you’re cooking).
 This can vary depending on the source of the oil as well as how refined it is.
 In general, more refined oils have higher smoke points.
 Unfortunately, they also have fewer antioxidants, meaning they oxidize more easily, leading to the second property of oils.

 Each oil also has an oxidation stability, which is a measure of how easily it can break down into free radicals and aldehydes when exposed to heat.
 Personally, I would expect oils with high smoke points to have good oxidation stability, however this is just not the case.
-For example, palm oil has a smoke point above 450°F, but an oxidation stability of only 10 hours.
-But coconut oil, which has a smoke point at about 350°F, has an oxidation stability of 35 hours.
+For example, palm oil has a smoke point above 450°F, but an oxidation stability of only 10 hours (at 120°C).
+But coconut oil, which has a smoke point at about 350°F, has an oxidation stability of 33 hours (at 120°C).
 Check out a chart of smoke point here, and some data on oxidation stability here.

 Oils I Use

-Both of these factors must be considered when choosing on oil to cook with, along with the temperature you plan to cook at.
+Both of these factors must be considered when choosing on oil to cook with, along with the temperature you plan to cook at and how long it will take to cook.
 Here are the oils I personally use:

 So is your cooking oil causing cancer?
 The short answer is, it depends how you’re using it.
-Any oil with a smoke point below 300°F is probably a bad choice for a cooking oil overall, and an oil with oxidation stability less than 10 hours should be treated with caution.
+Any oil with a smoke point below 300°F is probably a bad choice for a cooking oil overall.
 And as a rule of thumb, oils should NEVER be re-used, because damage from previous cooking is still present and worsens with each use.